Wallace-GS/parsetagram/README.md

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [x] User sees app icon in home screen and styled launch screen that looks like the real Instagram page.
+(2 points)
 - [ ] Style the feed to look like the real Instagram feed.
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
+- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 ## Video Walkthrough